Assassin's Creed III: Post-announcement

+Mohawk collaboration

+In the interest of accuracy, Ubisoft consulted Teiowí:sonte Thomas Deer on the game's depiction of Mohawk culture.
+Deer, from the Kanien’kehá:ka Onkwawén:na Raotitióhkwa Language and Cultural Center, advised on developmental decisions regarding the portrayal of cultural details such as clothes, music, etc. Scalping, originally intended as a game mechanic, was removed after Deer informed the developers out that the Mohawk people depicted in the game never actually performed scalping.
+Deer, along with Mohawk language teacher Akwiratékha Martin, helped Noah Watts learn Kanien'kéha, the Mohawk language, for voicing Ratonhnhaké:ton.
+Martin reported that Ubisoft gave him liberty to change dialogue that he did not feel sounded very "Kanien'kéha" or that he found inappropriate.
+Residents of the nearby Kahnawà:ke Mohawk community in Montreal also contributed their voices and music to the game.

+In Mohawk culture, each individual's name is unique and sacred and never to be given to someone else.
+It was a considered a significant honor when the Mohawk community allowed Ubisoft the Kahnawà:ke name Ratonhnhaké:ton for Connor.
+Because of this, Ubisoft has not trademarked Connor's Mohawk name out of respect and gratitude.
+Originally, there was a cutscene that showed Ratonhnhaké:ton's village wearing ceremonial masks, but because the masks were part of a very private aspect of Mohawk spirituality, Deer requested that they be omitted.
+Deer's contributions to the project were substantial, and he noted that the game's finished product was a "phenomenal achievement" for his people.

 Technical issues

 On November 14, 2012, Ubisoft reassured that the PC version of Assassin's Creed III will launch with fewer bugs than the PlayStation 3 and Xbox 360 versions.
-A new patch was in the works to fix glitches on all versions.
+A patch was in the works to fix glitches on all versions.
 It was the second title update for the game following a large patch available day-one.
 The PC launch came with both of these patches included.
 After two days, Ubisoft detailed the sizable patch scheduled for release across the major platforms.
 This extensive patch was designed to address a list of around one hundred identified bugs present within the single-player campaign and online multiplayer modes plaguing the player experience.
 Some of the problems outlined involve substantial environmental instability, severe NPC technical issues, occasional console crashes and various issues involving sound synchronization amongst others.

-Ubisoft recommends the PC version of the game to be played with a controller even though it will still support keyboard and mouse setup.
+Ubisoft recommends the PC version of the game to be played with a controller even though it will still support a keyboard and mouse setup.
 Ubisoft Montreal's creative director Alex Hutchinson admitted: "We're definitely supporting PC, we love PC, but I think it'll be PC with a controller.
 I don't see us investing hugely in a mouse and keyboard setup.
 I think if you want to play on PC and you want to play Assassin's Creed, you have a controller."